fluxosonoro/particles_system/README.md

   - True: Particles will be represented by images.
   - False: Particles will be represented by circles.

-- `use_camera`: Defines whether the camera will be used to interact with the particles.
+- `use_camera`: Defines whether the camera will be activated.

   - True: Uses the camera to interact with the particles.
   - False: Does not use the camera.